samvera/bulkrax/CONTRIBUTING.md

   * Squashing your branch's changes into one commit is "good form" and helps the person merging your request to see everything that is going on.
 * Push your changes to a topic branch in your fork of the repository.
 * Submit a pull request from your fork to the project.
+* Link your pull request to the related issue using the "Development" option on the right side of the issue or pull request.
+If there is no corresponding issue, please create one.
+(Unless the change is something like adding a spec, updating the readme, etc. and not a feature/bug fix that needs tracking.)

 ### Reviewing and Merging Changes